 I conducted this brief interview with Gordon Lightfoot on Dec.
 5, 1970, right after his performance that night at the State University of New York at Albany (which I was attending at the time).
 It was published in the Albany Student Press three days later.

 How long have you been playing?

 I’m 31 now.
-I’ve been playing professionally for 12 years, since I was 19.
-But I got my first paying gig when I was 12, made $5.
+I’ve been playing professionally for 12 years—since I was 19.
+But I got my first paying gig when I was 12, and made $5.
 Before I started writing, they were calling me a country singer.
 Now some people call me a folk singer.
 But I’m just a singer, you know?

 Have you heard Bob Dylan’s version of your “Early Morning Rain”?